enarjord/passivbot/README.md

 the bot's purpose is to accumulate btc (or another coin) in bybit inverse and usdt in binance usdt futures using hedge mode for simultaneous long and short positions

-it is a market maker bot, making multiple post only limit orders above and below price
+it is a market maker bot, making multiple post only limit orders above and below current price

 it listens to websocket live stream of trades, and updates its orders continuously